victorwu/smartnode-checkonly/README.md

 wget https://rawgit.com/controllinghand/smartnode-checkonly/master/install.sh
 bash ./install.sh
 ```
-### At the end of the install your server will reboot so that the anti-ddos and cron jobs will take effect
+#### At the end of the install your server will reboot so that the anti-ddos and cron jobs will take effect

-#### You're good to go now.
-BEE $SMART! https://smartcash.cc
+### Donation to my Smartcash please: SebFkuHrqDnj3obXvMtfxtQKRgFeVpXF5x